Invidious Comparisons: Ranking and Selection as Compound Decisions: Heterogeneous unknown variances

 \section{Heterogeneous unknown variances}

-Assuming that the $\sigma^2$'s are known, up to a common scale parameter, may be plausible in some applications such as baseball batting averages, but it is frequently more plausible to adopt the view that we are simply confronted with an estimate available perhaps from longitudinal data.
+Assuming that the $\sigma_i$'s are known, up to a common scale parameter, may be plausible in some applications such as baseball batting averages, but it is frequently more plausible to adopt the view that we are simply confronted with estimates of scale available perhaps from longitudinal data.
 In such cases we need to consider the pairs, $(y_i , S_i)$ as potentially jointly dependent random variables arising from the longitudinal model,

 with sufficient statistics, $Y_i = T_i^{-1} \sum_{t=1}^{T_i} Y_{it}$ and $S_i = (T_i-1)^{-1} \sum_{t=1}^{T_i} (Y_{it} - Y_i)^2$, for $(\theta_i,\sigma_i^2)$.
 Conditional on $(\theta_i,\sigma_i^2)$, we have $Y_i |\theta_i,\sigma_i^2 \sim \mathcal{N}(\theta_i, \sigma_i^2/T_i)$ and $S_i |\sigma_i^2$ is distributed as Gamma with shape parameter $r_i = (T_i-1)/2$, scale parameter, $\sigma_i^2/r_i$, and density function denoted as $\Gamma(S_i | r_i,\sigma_i^2/r_i)$.